zDoomsdayz/Head-Or-Tail-Game/README.md

 ## Introduction

-The Head or Tail Betting Game is a decentralized application (DApp) built on a blockchain platform that allows users to place bets on the outcome of a coin toss.
+The Head or Tail Betting Game is a decentralized application (DApp) built on the `Sepolia testnet`, a blockchain platform, that allows users to place bets on the outcome of a coin toss.
 The game utilizes a smart contract to ensure fairness, transparency, and offers different odds and bonuses for the players.

 ## How it Works

 1. **Smart Contract Deployment**

-   - The smart contract for the game is deployed on the blockchain platform.
+   - The smart contract for the game is deployed on the Sepolia testnet.
    - The contract holds the game logic, manages the betting process, and includes the odds and bonus calculations.

 2. **Placing Bets**

-   - Users interact with the DApp's frontend to place their bets.
+   - Users interact with the DApp's frontend on the Sepolia testnet to place their bets.
    - Each user can choose to bet on either "Head" or "Tail" for the coin toss outcome.
    - Users specify the amount of cryptocurrency they want to bet.